Climate change in Afghanistan

 Graph showing temperature change in Afghanistan between 1901 and 2021.

 In Afghanistan, climate change has led to a temperature increase of 1.8 °C since 1950.
 This has caused far-reaching impacts on Afghanistan, culminating from overlapping interactions of natural disasters (due to changes in the climate system), conflict, agricultural dependency, and severe socio-economic hardship.

 Due to a combination of political, geographic, and social factors, Afghanistan is one of the most vulnerable nations to climate change impacts.
 The country ranks as the 7th least prepared to manage the impacts of climate change.

 Combined with infrequent earthquakes, climate-related disasters such as floods, flash floods, avalanches and heavy snowfalls on average affect over 200,000 people every year, causing massive losses of lives, livelihoods and properties.
 These interacting factors, particularly protracted conflicts which erode and challenge the ability to handle, adapt to and plan for climate change at individual and national levels, often turn climate change risks and hazards into disasters.

-Although the country itself contributes only very little to global warming with regards to greenhouse gas emissions, droughts due to climate change affect and will affect Afghanistan to a high degree.
+Although the country itself contributes only very little to global warming with regard to greenhouse gas emissions, droughts due to climate change affect and will affect Afghanistan to a high degree.